Tax Implications and Reporting Requirements of Payments to U.S. Citizens, Permanent Residents or Resident Aliens

 A fellowship payment received by a candidate for a degree, also called a “scholarship” payment by the IRS, is not taxable income to the student if it is used for "qualified expenses", i.e., tuition and required fees, books, supplies and equipment required of all students in the course.
 These payments do not need to be reported to the student or to the IRS by the university.

-A payment used for expenses other than those described in section 1 is a taxable fellowship, also referred to as a stipend.
-Examples include payments used for living and incidental expenses such as room and board, travel, non-required books and personal computers, etc. These payments are taxable income to the student; however, the University is not required to withhold income tax or FICA tax on the payment.
-In addition, the University is not required to provide to the student or to the IRS any type of year-end summary such as Forms W-2 or 1099-MISC for these payments.
-Students, however, are responsible for reporting these payments and remitting any tax due with their personal income tax return, e.g. Forms 1040 or 1040-EZ and the corresponding state forms.
+A fellowship payment used for expenses other than qualified expenses is a taxable fellowship, also referred to as a stipend.
+Examples include payments used for living and incidental expenses such as room and board, travel, non-required books and personal computers, etc. These payments are taxable income to the student or scholar; however, the university is not required to withhold income tax or FICA tax on the payment.
+In addition, the university is not required to provide to the student/scholar or to the IRS any type of year-end summary such as Forms W-2 or 1099-MISC for these payments.
+Students and scholars, however, are responsible for reporting these payments and remitting any tax due with their personal income tax return, e.g. Form 1040 and the corresponding state forms.

 Payments Involving Services

 Payments received in connection with the performance of past, present or future services by a student or scholar are taxable income, subject to federal, state and FICA tax withholding by the university.
 Federal and state income taxes are withheld throughout the year based on the Form W-4, Employee’s Withholding Allowance Certificate, completed by the student or scholar.
 The tax law provides for an exemption from FICA for students receiving payments who are also enrolled in and regularly attending classes at the university (also referred to as the “student FICA” exemption).